opensanctions/site/_content/self-hosted.md

 ### What support is available with the application?

-While the OpenSanctions team will have no visibility into your self-hosted service, we are happy to offer a consultation service to [discuss the use of the software](/contact/) and work out a deployment strategy for your use case.
+While the OpenSanctions team will have no visibility into your self-hosted service, we are happy to offer consultation services to [discuss the use of the software](/contact/) and work out a deployment strategy for your use case.

+### How do I get started?

+We recommend you take the following steps:

+1. Evaluate the deployment of [opensanctions/yente](https://github.com/opensanctions/yente) inside your infrastructure.
+The service will automatically import OpenSanctions data unless configured otherwise.
+2. Acquire a [bulk data license](/licensing) so that you're legally entitled to use the OpenSanctions dataset.
+3. Scale up: you can run as many instances of the API as you choose, and handle as many screening requests as you wish.